- Sociology Major

 Supervising Faculty Members: Elizabeth Armstrong & Sandra Levitsky

-Number of credits: students may select to enroll in 2 or 3 credits of SOC394.
+Number of credits: students may select to enroll in 2-3 credits of SOC394.

 Colleges and universities are experiencing new pressure to prevent sexual violence and to respond to its occurrence more effectively.
-The United States Department of Education Office for Civil Rights has indicated that it may withhold federal funds from schools that cannot create an “educational environment free from discrimination,” which includes freedom from sexual violence.
-Universities and colleges across the country are reevaluating and reformulating their policies and practices around campus sexual misconduct.
-An overarching aim of our project is to document what changes are occurring, where, to what extent, and why?
-We intend to construct a data set documenting the responses of approximately 400 colleges and universities.
+In 2011 the United States Department of Education Office for Civil Rights indicated that it may withhold federal funds from schools that cannot create an “educational environment free from discrimination,” which includes freedom from sexual violence.
+In response, universities and colleges across the country reevaluated and reformulated their policies and practices around campus sexual misconduct.
+In November 2018 the Department of Education proposed new regulations concerning how schools must respond to sexual assault on campus.
+This has launched a new era of uncertainty for schools trying to respond to this issue.
+An overarching aim of our project is to document what changes are occurring, where, to what extent, and why.

-The first step to answering these and other questions is constructing an accurate dataset.
-Over the course of the fall semester, undergraduate student researchers will collect data from the websites of approximately 400 U.S. colleges and universities.
+Before we can assess the impact of changes that will result from the proposed 2018 regulations, we need to understand what schools were doing to adjudicate cases of sexual misconduct.
+Undergraduate student researchers will code sexual misconduct policies and student handbooks for how schools explain their adjudication process.
+Over the course of the winter semester, undergraduate student researchers will code policies from approximately 400 U.S. colleges and universities.
 Your efforts will help us better understand the terrain of policies and practices around campus sexual harassment, assault, and misconduct.

 Student Researcher Tasks and Responsibilities

 Each Qualtrics survey is designed to guide you through a search process for a given school.
 It includes detailed instructions on how to find and code data.
-A Codebook will help you resolve tricky issues and will evolve as the group’s work evolves.
+The weekly research team meeting is mandatory.

 - Attend Research Team and Project Meetings.